A revolution in medieval farming

 Early medieval England thus witnessed a golden age of cereal farming - but when, where and how were the crucial developments achieved?

-Feeding Anglo-Saxon England (‘FeedSax’) is an ERC-funded research project led by Professor Helena Hamerow that is generating new evidence to address these age-old questions by using new methods of analysing bioarchaeological data such as preserved medieval seeds, animal bones and pollen.
+Feeding Anglo-Saxon England (FeedSax) was an ERC-funded research project led by Professor Helena Hamerow between 2017 and 2022, which generated new evidence to address these age-old questions by using new methods of analysing bioarchaeological data such as preserved medieval seeds, animal bones and pollen.